“French waiters. If you’re nice, they treat you like sh#@*

 I have browsed through all the articles published online on this topic.
 To save you some time, I will try and summarize what many journalists, bloggers, and travelers seem to agree on: First impressions are hard to change.
 Unfortunately, many visitors’ first impressions are that French waiters are very different from their American counterparts, and not in a good way.
 They do not greet their customers with a big smile.
 They are not particularly friendly.
 They are not patient.
 Some can be plain rude.
 There is an air of seriousness about them: French waiters always wear the traditional waiter “uniform” (black pants, black vest, white shirt, bow tie, impeccable shoes).

 Fortunately, foreigners (noticeably those who have lived in France for extended periods of time) also report on more positive traits: French waiters are professional and knowledgeable.
 They are good at multi-tasking and very efficient.
 They may or may not write down an order but hardly make mistakes.
-They are discreet and never rush their customers.
+They are discreet and never rush or interrupt their customers.
 They love offering recommendations and talking about the day’s specials.
 Many comment that the language barrier is as frustrating to the waiter as it is to the foreign visitor.
 All too often, the waiter’s wonderful sense of humor gets lost in translation.
 C’est dommage!

 Perceptions aside, some interesting facts about French waiters include: They are highly trained.
 In France, you go to school to become a waiter.
 A good waiter knows how to work behind the counter (mixing drinks or pouring wine.)
 He or she also knows how to serve food elegantly and efficiently, carrying heavy loads on the ubiquitous round tray.
 Waiters are proud of their profession and they have high standards.
 Serving café au lait with lunch absolutely horrifies them.
 They might let you know.
 Waiters respect their customer’s privacy.
 They will not interrupt a conversation; won’t hassle you to try and sell you another drink; won’t rush you by bringing the check too early (a huge faux-pas in France.)
 Since a 15% service charge is automatically added to your bill, the waiter does not work for a tip.
 Whether you decide to round off the bill and leave a few coins behind, don’t expect him to grovel for a tip.
 He won’t.